Tumbuka language: The Ngoni influence on Tumbuka

-Words of Ngoni (Zulu/Ndwandwe) origin found in Tumbuka:

-All Tumbuka dialects have to some extent been affected by the Ngoni language, most especially in Mzimba District of Malawi.
-Ngoni is a language that originates from the Ndwandwe people who were neighbours to the Zulu clan prior to being conquered by the Zulu and being assimilated into the Zulu identity.
+All Tumbuka dialects have to some extent been affected by the Zulu language (chiNgoni), most especially in Mzimba District.
+Ngoni originated from the Ndwandwe people who were neighbours to the Zulu clan prior to being conquered by the Zulu and assimilated into the Zulu identity.
 The language the Ndwandwe spoke was thus nearly identical Zulu.
 Below are some examples of words found in chitumbuka that are of Zulu/Ndwandwe origin, though most of them have original Tumbuka counterpart words that can be used interchangeably at the speakers will, (excluding 'munwe/minwe' meaning 'finger/fingers' for example, that seemingly did not have an original counterpart or the original word has been lost).
+The word njowi is used for finger/s.